zzhangjii/learning-library/workshops/docker/DockerJS.md

 ### **STEP 2**: Install the VIM editor in the UI container

-Even though the orginal AlphaOfficeUI image could have been set up ahead of time with any needed client tools we're adding the the environment on-the-fly to give you some idea that it can be done
+Even though the original AlphaOfficeUI image could have been set up ahead of time with any needed client tools you will install it now.

 - Connect into the `alphaofficeui` container: